VisitSchool ProgramsTeacher Resources

 Make Your Own Comet

-Here’s the “recipe” for the Make a Comet demonstration that you can do in the classroom.
+Here’s the “recipe” from the Clues from Comets demonstration that you can do in the classroom.

 Astronomy Resources on the Web